A blog celebrating the the many cycles in life, nature, science, and nature.

 Together, these artists expand our growing collection of paleoart.
 Explore their work and many other illustrators and photographers covering prehistoric life, fossils, and more at ScienceSource.com.

-Authentic Sickle Cell Anemia Content for Publishing and Healthcare Communication
+Authentic Sickle Cell Disease Visual Content for Healthcare, Education, and Publishing

 Sickle Cell Patient in Clinic

-Sickle cell disease clinic.
-A nurse connecting tubes to a patient's arm in preparation for a red blood cell exchange. © Life in View/Science Source
+A nurse connecting tubes to a SCD patient's arm for a red blood cell exchange. © Life in View/Science Source

 Genetics of Sickle Cell Disease

-An illustration showing chromosome 11, a normal blood cell, and a sickle cell.
-The mutated hemoglobin can be seen in the cutaway. © Monica Schroeder/Science Source
+Chromosome 11, a normal blood cell, and a sickle cell. © Monica Schroeder/Science Source

 3D Illustration of Blood Clot

-Sickle cells cannot move through small blood vessels as easily as normal cells, and so can cause blockages. © Tim Vernon/Science Source
+Sickle cells cannot move through small blood vessels causing blockages. © Tim Vernon/Science Source

 Link Between Sickle Cell and Strokes

-Sickle cell patients are more prone to stroke due to increased clotting from misshapen red blood cells, also showing increased frequency. © Sue Seif/Science Source
+Sickle cell patients are more prone to stroke. © Sue Seif/Science Source